spenser-millburn/gptalchemy/README.md

 - **gptguard**: Validates user input by asking GPT to respond with a simple "true" or "false".

 ## Advanced features [ Experimental / Beta ]
+- **gptiterate**: Iterate on the current repository by running it and addressing problems in the output
 - **gptarchitect**: Generates a list of subsystems based on a system description and implements each subsystem as a FastAPI app.
 - **gptarchitect_recursive**: Generates a detailed tree of subsystems and implements each as a FastAPI app.